schrink/mattermost/README.md

      2. In the second **KEY** field, type `PUSH_TRIGGER` and in the corresponding **VALUE** field, type `True`.

-### Linux/Ubuntu 14.04 Web Server Install
+### Linux/Ubuntu 14.04/16.04 Web Server Install

-The following procedure shows how to install this project on a Linux web server running Ubuntu 14.04.
-The following instructions work behind a firewall so long as the web server has access to your GitLab and Mattermost instances.
+The following procedure shows how to install this project on a Linux web server running Ubuntu 14.04/16.04.
+Make sure the port is open on your firewall (`5000` by default).

-To install this project using a Linux-based web server, you will need a Linux/Ubuntu 14.04 web server supporting Python 2.7 or a compatible version.
+To install this project using a Linux-based web server, you will need a Linux/Ubuntu 14.04/16.04 web server supporting Python 2.7+ or a compatible version.
 Other compatible operating systems and Python versions should also work.

 Here's how to start: